History of Kathmandu:

 The Unification and the Shah Dynasty the Shah dynasty began in 1768 CE, signaling the end of the Malla period.
 While Western architectural styles and lifestyles were imported under the Rana Rule (1846–1951), a democratic administration with a constitutional monarchy was established during the modern era (1951–present).
 The Shah dynasty was abolished when Nepal was proclaimed a republic in 2008.

-The historical and cultural significance of the Kathmandu Valley is reflected in the seven UNESCO World Heritage Sites that are located there.
+History is reflected in the seven UNESCO World Heritage Sites that are located there.
 These locations include Swayambhunath, Boudhanath, Pashupatinath, Changu Narayan, and the Durbar Squares of Kathmandu, Patan, and Bhaktapur.

 The rich heritage of the region is still being preserved despite the tragic earthquake that struck in 2015.
 Because of the Kathmandu Valley’s lasting cultural and historical significance in South Asia, academics, travelers, and The Malla period came to an end in 1768 CE, and devotees from all over the world began to arrive.